Mastering qualitative analysis

 Coding is the process of labeling and categorizing data to identify common themes and patterns.
 There are two types of coding: open coding and axial coding.

-• Open coding: This involves breaking down the data into smaller units and assigning codes to each unit.
+• Open coding involves breaking the data into smaller units and assigning codes to each.
 These codes can be words, phrases, or concepts that capture the essence of the data.

-• Axial coding: This involves organizing the codes into broader categories and identifying relationships between them.
+• Axial coding involves organizing the codes into broader categories and identifying relationships between them.

 Step 4: Identify Themes and Patterns